Shafiq Zia

-Begum Shafiq Zia (née Jahan; 21 September 1931 – 5 January 1996) was a Pakistani public figure who served as the First Lady of Pakistan from 1977 until her husband's death in a plane crash on 17 August 1988.
+Begum Shafiq Zia (née Jahan; 21 September 1931 – 5 January 1996) was a Pakistani public figure, philanthropist and social worker who served as the First Lady of Pakistan from 1977 until her husband's death in a plane crash in 1988.
+As First Lady, her work highlighted the lives of disabled people and addressing drug addiction problems.

 Early life and family

 Begum Zia was born in 1931 in Kampala, Uganda, to a family of Punjabi descent; she moved to Pakistan after the partition of India, and married General Zia-ul-Haq on 10 August 1950 in Lahore.
 Shafiq was eight years younger than her husband and related to him on her maternal side.
 Her father, a medical doctor who lived and worked in Kampala, had taken leave at the time and was in Pakistan so that he could arrange the marriages of both his daughters.

 After the 1977 coup and her husband's assumption of the presidency in 1978, Zia became first lady.
 Over the next decade, she accompanied her husband on several overseas trips, including a state visit to the United States in 1982.